 Skip the cake and learn how to make the best Flourless Chocolate Torte recipe instead!
 If you can make ganache, you can make this easy dark chocolate dessert recipe that’s gluten free, rich and delicious.

-You can’t get anything like htis gluten free Flourless Dark Chocolate Torte at our limited restaurant options in the mountains.
+You can’t get anything like this Flourless Dark Chocolate Torte at our limited restaurant options in the mountains.
 This dark chocolate torte tastes like it came from a fancy restaurant, not my kitchen.

-If you’d like to learn how to make the best flourless chocolate torte, give this easy recipe a try and let us know what you think with a rating!
+If you’d like to learn how to make the best flourless chocolate torte, give this easy recipe a try.

 Gluten Free Flourless Dark Chocolate Torte Recipe